morotsman/morotsman.github.io/_posts/2020-08-27-simple-free-monad.markdown

 expectedResult == result._1.out.reverse
 {% endhighlight %}

 The initialState contains the user input that we want to simulate.
-After the program has finished it's execution we get back a representation of the state instead contains the corresponding output.
+After the program has finished it's execution we get back a representation of the state that contains the corresponding output.
 All very pure and immutable:

 ![It's a wrap!](https://media.giphy.com/media/ZEIVY62QI6Hrc59GX1/giphy.gif)